keumda/keumda.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Personal blog using Jekyll and hosted on GitHub Pages."
 permalink: /
 ---

-# Focus on writing good documentation
+# About
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+Strive to earn.
 {: .fs-6 .fw-300 }
 ---

 ## About the project

-Just the Docs is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).
+Personal blog for &copy; 2020.04 by [April Keum](http://keumda.github.io).

 ### License